-Well it is official, in a sense, but let me help you to understand this.
-The Twelve Apostles are unique.
-The Twelve Apostles, and you must understand this distinction, are Apostles of the Lord Jesus Christ.
-Listen to Galatians 1:1, "Paul, an Apostle, not sent from men, nor through the agency of man, but through Jesus Christ and God the Father."
-Now noted, there are some Apostles, only a few, eleven plus Matthias, plus Paul, only those men were Apostles selected by the Lord Jesus Christ Himself and sent.
-He does not say of Epaphroditus he is the Apostle of the Lord Jesus Christ, he says he is your apostle.
+Well, it is official, in a sense.
+But let me help you to understand this.
+The twelve apostles are unique.
+The twelve apostles - and you must understand this distinction - are apostles of the Lord Jesus Christ.
+Listen to Galatians 1:1.
+"Paul, an apostle (not sent from men nor through the agency of man, but through Jesus Christ and God the Father..."
+Now note it, there are some apostles, only a few, eleven plus Matthias, plus Paul - only those men were apostles selected by the Lord Jesus Christ Himself and sent.
+He does not say of Epaphroditus “he is the apostle of the Lord Jesus Christ.”
+He says he is “your apostle.”
 And here's the simple distinction.
-The Apostles with the upper case letters were those sent by Christ.
-The apostles with the lower case letters were those sent by the church.
-He is not an Apostle of Christ, he is an apostle of the church.
-He is not that uniquely called and dispatched and foundational Apostle chosen by Christ, he is that apostle sent from the church chosen by the church.
+The apostles with the uppercase letters were those sent by Christ.
+The apostles with the lowercase letters were those sent by the church.
+He is not an apostle of Christ.
+He is an apostle of the church.
+He is not that uniquely called and dispatched and foundational apostle chosen by Christ.
+He is that apostle sent from the church, chosen by the church.
 And that's a very important distinction to make.

 But with that in mind, go back to verse 25 and look at this.
 After all that commendation, verse 25, "I thought it necessary to send to you Epaphroditus."
-You say, "Well why are you sending him back?
+You say, "Well, why are you sending him back?
 I mean, you just made him out as the most valuable man imaginable, why are you sending him back?"
 Somebody says, "Well, has he been unfaithful?"
-No, no indication of that.
+No; no indication of that.
 "Oh, he's homesick.
-He's homesick for good ole Philippian cooking, is that it?"
+He's homesick for good ol’ Philippian cooking, is that it?"
 No. "He misses his wife."
 No. "He misses his kids, his friends."
 No.

-By the way, it's used...the same word is used in Matthew 26 when Jesus in verse 38 says in the Garden, "My soul is deeply grieved to the point of death."
+By the way, it's used, the same word is used in Matthew 26 when Jesus in verse 38 says in the Garden, "My soul is deeply grieved to the point of death."
 It's a very heavy, heavy distress.
 One translator calls it, "Full of heaviness."
-One writer, Sweet(?) says, "It is the distress that follows a great traumatic shock."
+One writer, Swete, says, "It is the distress that follows a great traumatic shock."
 He is really upset.

 You say, "What planet did that kind of guy get off?
 I never heard of such a thing."
 When is the last time you got completely disoriented and restless and totally distressed because you knew somebody was feeling bad about your situation?
 And your distress was directly related to the fact not that you were having a difficult situation but that they were having a difficult time with your situation.
 Now that will show you the depth of love.
 That will show you the bond.

 The problem is Paul feels bad because Epaphroditus feels bad that the Philippians feel bad.
 Everybody feels bad.
-So Paul says you've got to go because they feel bad, you feel bad, you feel bad, I feel bad...they feel bad, I feel bad.
-If you just go they'll feel good, you'll feel good, I'll feel good, we've got to turn it around.
-It's that simple.
+So Paul says, “You've got to go because they feel bad.
+You feel bad; you feel bad; I feel bad; they feel bad, I feel bad.
+If you just go they'll feel good; you'll feel good; I'll feel good; we've got to turn it around.
+It's that simple.”

 Isn't it wonderful to know that some people in the ministry are compelled by relationships rather than programs?
 There is still a place for that, isn't there, where you set aside something on your agenda to meet somebody's need?